Behavior

 Do We Answer Questions Over the Phone?

 No, an adequate history and description of the problem is impossible to get quickly over a phone call, and attempting to do so would provide you and your pet with a grave disservice.
-If for some reason you cannot schedule a consultation, Dr. Moffat or Dr. Gerrish can work directly with your veterinarian to help them work with you and your pet.
+If for some reason you cannot schedule a consultation, Dr. Moffat can work directly with your veterinarian to help them work with you and your pet.
 Please have them call our office for more information.

 What is Behavioral Modification?